dvla/dvla.github.io/content/posts/2023-03-improving-our-dead-letter-queues/index.md

 {{< figure src="images/sqs-daily-alarm.png" title="Daily DLQ alarm" caption="The expression means that the alarm enters an ALARM state at 7 and returns to OK at 9." >}}

-_Kudos to Matt Lewis for figuring this out 🙌_
+_Kudos to [Matthew Lewis](https://www.linkedin.com/in/matthew-lewis-277a7157/) for figuring this out 🙌_

 And in CloudFormation: